SovereignCloudStack/central-api/install-concept.md

     B(CSP CAPI mgmt cluster) -->|Manage| B
 ```

-5. Use CAPI mgmt cluster to create central-api cluster
+5. Use CAPI mgmt cluster to create central-api cluster (in e. g.
+CSP hidden Openstack project using application credentials)
 ```mermaid
 flowchart LR
     B(CSP CAPI mgmt cluster) -->|Create+Manage| C(CSP central-api cluster)
     B -->|Manage| B
 ```

-6. Make all required changes to the central-api cluster to serve as central-api (this is where most automation will come in)
+6. Make all required changes to the central-api cluster to serve as central-api (this is where most automation will come in to place credentials for the tenant's Openstack project, for the tenant's keycloak realm etc.)
 ```mermaid
 flowchart LR
     B(CSP CAPI mgmt cluster) -->|Manage| C(CSP central-api cluster)